sFlow

 sflow source

-The sflow source command specifies the IP address used in the Agent address filed of the IPv4 sFlow datagram that the switch sends to the collector.
+The sflow source command specifies the IP address used in the Agent address filed of the IPv4 or IPv6 sFlow datagram that the switch sends to the collector.
 This command cannot be used if running-config contains an sflow source-interface command.

 The no sflow source and default sflow source commands remove the sflow source command from running-config.